encent/ipa/README.md

 #### `ipa`

 This is the main command that runs the entire analysis.
 It first runs the `ipa track` command and then `ipa plot` command.
 The main advantage of running this command, compared to running two other commands consequtively, is that it can plot as many stackups as there are additional bigWig files in the corresponding folder.
-This is useful when you either have many species/experiments to run in a row for different sets of parameters, or when you many bigWig files which you want to plot in addition to the 3C-based stackup.
+This is useful when you either have many species/experiments to run in a row for different sets of parameters, or when you have many bigWig files which you want to plot in addition to the 3C-based stackup.

 **Usage:**